MeeraAgrawal11/my_docker-project/README.md

 4.MySQL

-5.Centos
+5.MariaDB

+6.Wordpress

 # PROJECT TITLE:
 "StayHome_StaySafe"

 # PROJECT DESCRIPTION
-I have tried to built a webpage which shows the list of cities where test centres are available in Rajasthan which are testing the pandemic disease COVID-19.
+I have tried to built a webpage using Docker which shows the list of cities where test centres are available in Rajasthan which are testing the pandemic disease COVID-19.

 # SCOPE OF IMPROVEMENT
 There are many more features that can be added in my webpage,currently working on it.Currently it is also not accessible by the public IP address.